Coronavirus (SARS-CoV-2): Test Kits to Detect the Causative Agent of COVID-19

 The virus has been designated SARS-CoV-2 by the Coronavirus Study Group (CSG) of the International Committee on Taxonomy of Viruses.
 The CSG formally recognizes this virus as a sister to severe acute respiratory syndrome coronaviruses (SARS-CoVs) of the species Severe acute respiratory syndrome-related coronavirus and designates it as Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2).
 Infection by the virus can cause respiratory symptoms, fever, and fatigue.
 But in severe cases, especially people with compromised immune systems, the virus can cause severe acute respiratory syndrome (SARS), organ failure and even death.

 Coronaviruses are large viruses, ranging from 65nm- 125nm in diameter, they are enveloped viruses with a positive-sense, single-stranded RNA genome belonging to the Coronaviridae family.
 The virus belongs to the 2B group of the betacoronavirus family, which is the same family as SARS-CoV and MERS-CoV and has 70% similarity in genetic sequence to SARS.
-These viruses are given the name corona (Latin for crown) because they possess a crown-like coat ( club-shaped glycoprotein spikes protruding from it's surface).
+These viruses are given the name corona (Latin for crown) because they possess a crown-like coat, much like the sun's corona ( club-shaped glycoprotein spikes protruding from it's surface).
 These spikes allow the viruses to bind to certain receptors on our cells.

 The structure of SARS-CoV-2; consists of a spike protein; which includes two regions, S1 and S2, where S1 is for host cell receptor binding and S2 is for membrane fusion.
 The spike protein is a typical target for neutralizing with antibodies and vaccines.
 It been reported that SARS-CoV-2 can infect the human respiratory epithelial cells 100-1000 times more than previous coronavirus strains and does so by interacting with human ACE2 receptors.